MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwaddinstance.md

 A pointer to the Unicode string that contains the name of the counterset instance.

 Instance `Name` values MUST be stable over time (the same logical instance should use the same `Name` value for all invocations of the callback) and MUST be unique.
 If the counterset supports multiple instances, the instance `Name` should not be blank.
 Instance name matching is not case-sensitive, so `Name` values should not differ only by case.
-(Uniqueness is not verified or enforced by Windows, but non-unique instance names will cause problems for consumers of the counterset.)

 ### -param Id [in]